Cubillo is a beautiful anomaly in a sea of $25 wines.

 Nose has mashed black cherries & strawberries, new leather and minor anise notes.
 Quite Beaujolais-like.

 Palate has tannic cherries, grilled fennel, under-ripe plum, wet gravel, nice acidity and a fresh/fruity quality.

-A pretty good wine, I still feel the 2017 version has the edge over this 2018. — 2 months ago
+A pretty good wine, I still feel the 2017 version has the edge over this 2018. — a year ago